marcojr/showCase2019/README.md

 But the idea will be...

-A dummy project for people with intentions to hire my services evaluate my code.
+A dummy project for people with intentions to hire my services evaluate my code and the quality of my interface as a Web and Mobile Front End Developer, Backend Developer and UX/UI.

 Will be a full stack solution called Mantha Ray.
 It's just a part of the full Manta Ray Project with is much more extense.
-I will offer just the login/registration .
+I will offer just the login page containing standard auth method using password and 2-factor authentication - And the registration page and the user profile page - It's probably enough.

 # What you will be capable to evaluate on me ?